MurrayEfford/armatest/README.md

 # armatest

-R package to demonstrate issue in RcppArmadillo with element-wise arma::exp()
+R package to demonstrate issue in RcppArmadillo with element-wise arma::exp() when used with parallel FORK clusters on Unix after non-parallel call.

 May be install with --